jreyes0999/mini-project/README.md

- (Links to an external site.)Phase 1: Design and Layout, JavaScript Reflection Objects For this project you will develop the following:
+Phase 1: Design and Layout, JavaScript Reflection Objects

+For this project you will develop the following:

 Use JavaScript prompts for entering Reflections into your journal